For whoever desires to save his life will lose it, and whoever will lose his life for My sake will find it. Matthew 16:25

 Joseph Comforts his Brothers

-16 They sent a message to Joseph, saying, “Your father commanded before he died, saying, 17 ‘You shall tell Joseph, “Now please forgive the disobedience of your brothers, and their sin, because they did evil things to you.” ’ Now, please forgive the disobedience of the servants of the God of your father.”
+16 They sent a message to Joseph, saying, “Your father commanded before he died, saying, 17 ‘You shall tell Joseph, “Now please forgive the disobedience of your brothers and their sin, because they did evil things to you.” ’ So now, please forgive the disobedience of the servants of the God of your father.”

 The Death of Joseph